nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

 ~~~~~~~~~~~~~~~~~

-Spiking neuron models process synaptic inputs and generate discrete output events, which are called spikes.
+Spiking neuron models process synaptic inputs and generate discrete output events, which are called action
+potentials or spikes.
 The mechanisms by which these spikes are generated can be classified with the following distinctions.